Thinai Payasam Recipe (Foxtail Millet Payasam)

 I use foxtail millet a lot these days.
 It is a great substitute for white rice and pairs very well with veg curries and dals.
 I have wanted to make millet payasam for a long time, so today I gave it a try, and it turned out pretty well.
 I am sharing the recipe with you all.

-Just like the Rice Kheer, this payasam recipe also differs from home to home.
-Some cook it with yellow moong dal, and some make it with just the millet.
+Just like the classic rice kheer recipe, this payasam recipe also differs from home to home.
+Some cook it with yellow moong dal, while others make it with just millet.
 Some people roast the millet, and some don’t.
 I am sure all the versions taste delicious.
 In this post, I am sharing the version of thinai payasam I tried.
 It turned out really delicious, and everyone in my family loved it.
 Do try!

 Ingredients

-Powdered Jaggery – Use dark-colored organic jaggery.
-The light one has chemicals added to it to lighten its color.
+- Powdered Jaggery – Use dark-colored organic jaggery.
+The lighter one has chemicals added to lighten its color.

-Others – You will also need fresh coconut, cashew nuts, raisins, coconut milk, and cardamom powder.
+- Others – You will also need fresh, sliced coconut, halved cashews, raisins, and cardamom powder.

 How To Make Millet Payasam